Dynamics of stochastic integrate-and-fire networks: Inhibitory stabilization

-When do paradoxical responses to inhibitory stimulation occur in the stochastic LIF network?
-To investigate this, we return to the tractable threshold-linear hazard function.
+Do paradoxical responses to inhibitory stimulation occur in the stochastic LIF network?
+To investigate this, we return to the tractable threshold-linear intensity function.
 We allow the external input to vary between the two populations, $\bm{E} = (E, hE)$ (Fig. \ref{fig:paradox}a). $h$ controls the relative strength of the input to the inhibitory population.
-When both population voltages are above threshold, the inhibitory and excitatory nullclines are at
+When both population voltages are above threshold, the mean field inhibitory and excitatory nullclines are at

-$h$ does not affect the excitatory nullcline but shifts the inhibitory nullcline.
-An increase in $h$ will lead to a paradoxical reduction in firing rates if it shifts a stable fixed point to lower $v^*_i$.
+$\bar{v}_\alpha^*$ is the nullcline of population $\alpha \in \{e, i\}$.
+The supra-threshold inflection point of the excitatory nullcline is at $\bar{v}_e = J/2$.
+An inhibition-stabilized fixed point must thus be on the increasing branch of the excitatory nullcline. $h$ does not affect the excitatory nullcline but shifts the inhibitory nullcline.
+An increase in $h$ will lead to a paradoxical reduction in firing rates if it shifts a stable fixed point to lower $\bar{v}_i$.
 For example, consider the case when there is a single fixed point on the increasing side of the excitatory nullcline, to the left of its peak (Fig. \ref{fig:paradox}b).
-Increasing $h$ shifts the inhibitory nullcline up and to the left, moving that fixed point to a lower $(v^*_e, v^*_i)$.
+Increasing $h$ shifts the inhibitory nullcline up and to the left, moving that fixed point to a lower $(\bar{v}_e, \bar{v}_i)$.
 Depending on the magnitude of the shift, it may also take the dynamics through a bifurcation into a bistable regime.
 A sufficiently large increase in $h$ can shift the network into a regime with no excitatory activity, which can also lead to a net decrease in inhibitory rates (Fig. \ref{fig:paradox}b, c).

-When does the system have a single fixed point with positive rates?
-The inhibitory nullcline is an increasing function of $v_e$.
-The excitatory nullcline increases for $v_e$ close to 1 and decreases for sufficiently large $v_e$.
-So, at threshold ($v_e=1$) the inhibitory nullcline must be below the excitatory nullcline:
+In what regions of parameter space does an inhibition-stabilized fixed point exist?
+As discussed above, for the excitatory subnetwork to be unstable, with non-zero excitatory rate, requires that the fixed point be on the middle branch of the excitatory nullcline: $1 < \bar{v}_E < J/2$.
+The inhibitory nullcline is an increasing function of $\bar{v}_e$.
+The excitatory nullcline increases for $\bar{v}_e^*$ close to 1 and decreases for sufficiently large $\bar{v}_e^*$.
+At threshold ($\bar{v}_e=1$) the inhibitory nullcline must be below the excitatory nullcline:

 If $h=1$, this requirement imposes that $E > 1$; at $E=1$ the two sides are equal, and the difference of the two sides grows as $\sqrt{E}$.